EG-Ramirez/MO-IT101-Group-24/README.md

 ## Conclusion

-The MotorPH Payroll System successfully implements a structured, modular, and computation-driven payroll engine aligned with Phase 1 academic requirements.
+The MotorPH Payroll System implements a basic, computation-focused payroll program in accordance with Phase 1 academic requirements.

-The implementation demonstrates:

-* Proper file handling
+## Features Demonstrated

+* Accurate presentation of employee information:
+  - Employee number
+  - Name
+  - Birthday
-* Deterministic salary computation
+* Deterministic calculation of weekly hours worked
-* Structured data modeling
+* Computation of gross weekly salary based on hours worked
-* Application of object-oriented principles
+* Application of basic, uniform deductions to produce net weekly salary
-* Clean separation of processing logic

-The system serves as a stable architectural foundation for future expansion phases.
+* Simple, modular procedural code for clear data flow and calculations

+## Overview

+The system provides a functional foundation for Phase 1, fulfilling all initial requirements without the use of object-oriented programming, advanced features, or integrations.
 ---

 ## Academic Integrity Statement